 Be sure to protect your workspace and hands when using a cutting tool!
 Once the lines are straight and even, you can begin attaching the binding strip to the edges of the rug.

-If you opt not to use a self-adhesive binding strip such as Instabind, you’ll have to begin by attaching a strip of double-sided carpet tape along the edge of the entire length of carpet binding.
+If you opt to use a self-adhesive binding strip, you’ll have to begin by peeling back one side of the double-sided carpet tape and attach the edge of the entire length of carpet.